facebook/react-native-website/README.md

 ### Installation

 1.  `cd react-native-website` to go into the project root.
-1.  `yarn` to install the website's workspace dependencies.
+1. Run `yarn` to install the website's workspace dependencies.

 ### Running locally

 1.  `cd website` to go into the website portion of the project.
 1.  `yarn start` to start the development server _(powered by [Docusaurus](https://v2.docusaurus.io))_.
-    **_Note: In case you find any error regarding [Docusaurus], while starting the development server, run the command `yarn upgrade docusaurus --latest`._**
 1.  `open http://localhost:3000/` to open the site in your favorite browser.

 ## 📖 Overview